tasm-io/tasm/proposal/proposal.md

     </dd>
     <dt>Debugger support</dt>
     <dd>
-        The simulator will support breakpoints and a step-by-step debugger, allowing students to observe what their code is doing step-by-step.
+        The simulator will support breakpoints and a step-by-step debugger, allowing users to observe what their code is doing step-by-step.
     </dd>
     <dt>Automatic reformatting</dt>
     <dd>
         The simulator will include a formatter that pretty prints users code to a predefined style.
-This makes sharing far more useful &amp; encourages good programming practice.
+This makes sharing far more practical
+        &amp; encourages good programming practice.
     </dd>
     <dt>Code sharing</dt>
     <dd>
         Users will be able to share their programs in a similar way to the <a href="https://play.golang.org/">Go playground</a>.
+Shared programs will be accessible by a URL given to the original author when a program is shared.
+No information about the author of the program will be held, and programs will remain uploaded for an indefinite amount of time.
     </dd>
     <dt>Modular structure</dt>
     <dd>
         It will be possible to rip out the assembler &amp; virtual CPU and have them run independently from everything else.
 This allows it to be used as a command line program, etc.
     </dd>
 </dl>